 - 274cm x 152.5cm x 76cm

-For a table to be used in official events like the olympics or national and international events then it has to meet these requirements.
-This is the size you’d see in most sports clubs, schools and bars etc.
+For a table to be eligible for use in official events like the Olympics or international events it has to meet these requirements.
+This is the size you’d see in most sports clubs, schools, bars, etc.

 Space Required Around The Table

-If you’ve seen the pro players going at it then you’ve seen how many long shots they hit.
+If you’ve seen pro players going at it then you are aware that they like to drift away from the table.
 They often take more than a few steps backward and to the sides.
 This prompted the ITTF to recommend a minimum clearance space all around the table.

-The playfield in an international event or world tournament should be 14 m x 7 m, which is approximately 46 ft x 23 ft.
-National and local tournaments have less demanding space requirements, and a recreational playfield often needs about 8.5 m x 4m or 28 ft x 13 ft around the table.
+The playfield in an international event or world tournament setting should be 14m x 7m, which is approximately 46ft x 23ft.
+National and local tournaments have less demanding space requirements, and a recreational playfield often needs about 8.5m x 4m or 28ft x 13ft around the table.

-Plenty of houses opt for the backyard to be their playfield for this reason as not many people have larger enough rooms in the house to give them a good game.
+Plenty of people opt for their backyard to be their playfield for this reason.
+Most people lack the space to effectively play indoors.

-The standard height of a ping pong table should be 0.76 m.
-This is level allows players of various statures to play comfortably.
-It’s also intended to let disabled players in a wheelchair enjoy the game and participate in the game.
+The standard ping pong table height should be 0.76m.
+This level allows players of various statures to play comfortably.
+It’s also intended to let disabled players who are wheelchair-bound to enjoy the game.

 The standard ping pong table must have: